HugoTHOLLON/HugoTHOLLON.github.io/projects/_posts/2024-11-04-build-my-pc-website.markdown

 ### Product catalog page

 I entierly made the **Product catalog page**, from the style to the PHP logic.
 This pages displays a sorted list of products based on different filters and sorting options.
+See [figure 6](#fig6).

 ### Search bar algorithm